cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

     }
 ```

-You will also need to remove the import of `encoding/json` because it is not used anymore and you should remove the parameter `argPlayerInfo` from the `types.NewMsgSendCandidate(...)` call.
+You will also need to remove the import of `encoding/json` because it is not used anymore, and you should remove the parameter `argPlayerInfo` from the `types.NewMsgSendCandidate(...)` call.

 The last step is to implement the logic to fetch and send player information in `x/leaderboard/keeper/msg_server_candidate.go`: